Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

 - Vanilla Policy Gradient (PG)

-In polciy-gradient based method, how to find a suitable learning rate for the whole optimization process is very crucial.
-Trust Region Policy Optimization (TRPO) is proposed to make sure that the updated policy lies within a trust region, which is then a fundamental work to ground the suitable gradient finding issue.
+In reinforcement learning, finding the appropriate learning rate is essential for policy-gradient based methods.
+To address this issue, Trust Region Policy Optimization (TRPO) proposes that the updated policy should remain within a trust region.
 TRPO has four steps to optimize its policy function:

 #. sample a set of trajectories.
 #. estimate the advantages using any advantage estimation method (here we adopt General Advantage Estimation (GAE)).